Royal Malaysia Police: General Operations Force

 The Police Field Force (PFF), organised in battalions, was once the para-military units of the Royal Malaysia Police.
 The force, which was also known as the Jungle Squad (Pasukan Polis Hutan (PPH) in Malay) was tasked to operate in the jungle fringes in counter-insurgency roles during the Malayan Emergency, Indonesia–Malaysia confrontations and later Communist guerrilla insurgencies along the Malaysian-Thai border and in the jungles of Sabah and Sarawak.
 When the Malayan Communist Party (MCP) and Clandestine Communist Organisation (CCO) finally gave up their armed struggle in 1989 and 1990, PFF was reorganised as the General Operations Force (GOF) in 1997.
 The GOF has 19 battalions and the 19th Special Battalion is tasked to provide VIP security.

 When established in 1948, the PFF had 19 battalions of which two were made up of indigenous people.
 These battalions were known as Senoi Praaq Battalions.
 One battalion was a Special Security Battalion.

 The 19 battalions are organised into five brigades, each headed by a Superintendent of Police.
 The North Brigade and Sabah Brigade have four battalions each, the Central Brigade has five battalions, and South-East Brigade and Sarawak Brigade have three battalions each.

-It all began in the year 1948, when several communist activists killed three European farmers in Perak, in response to the massacre of unarmed labour activists by the British colonial occupation.
+It all began in the year 1948, when Malayan Communist Party murdered three European farmers at Sungai Siput, Perak and also murdered the three leaders of Kuomintang (Chinese Nationalist Party).
 Sir Edward Gent declared an emergency on 7 July 1948 in all Malaya Federations, starting with Perak on 16 June 1948 and Johor on 19 June 1948.
-To deal with the rebellion and to quash the Communist guerrillas in the jungle, a military based team was formed in 1948.
+To deal with the rebellion and to quash the Communist terrorist threat in the jungle, a military based team was formed in 1948.
 It was named the Flying Squad and later renamed the Jungle Squad, with its main mission to fight against the Communists.
 The first Jungle Squad unit was established at Sik, Kedah in 1949.
 Training centres were opened in Sungai Buluh, Selangor and in Dusun Tua, Hulu Langat, Selangor which was known as Field Force Special Training Centre (SLPPH).
 In 1964, SLPPH was transferred to Kroh, Perak then changed to Kentonmen, Ulu Kinta, Perak.
 After being renamed the General Operations Force or Pasukan Gerakan Am in 1997, SLPPH is now known as Sekolah Latihan Pasukan Gerakan Am (General Operations Force Training Centre, SLPGA).

 So far, there are two Senoi Praaq battalions specialising in search and rescue operations.
 After VAT 69 was absorbed into Pasukan Gerakan Khas, along with anti-terrorist police force and Special Action Unit (UTK – Unit Tindakan Khas), a special platoon of PGA, Tiger Platoon was established.